Pyoool/Pyoool/README.md

 - 👋 Hi, I’m Piols
-- 👀 I’m interested in gaming and programming.
+- 👀 I’m interested in Gaming and Programming.
 - 🌱 I’m currently learning ReactJS and Python.
 - 📫 How to reach me - @Pi_ols (Twitter)